bartkemps/tring/README.md

         var output5 = input5 | IsPositive; // No. It is not positive.
 No translates to T (negative) Console.WriteLine($"Is {input5} positive? {output5}"); // Is Negative positive?
 Negative

-        // integer input will be implicitly converted to the corresponding TritArray. short input6 = -16; // T11T
+        // integer input will be implicitly converted to the corresponding TernaryArray. short input6 = -16; // T11T
         var output6 = input6 | Floor; // All T become 0.
 0110;
         Console.WriteLine($"{input6} | {nameof(Floor)} becomes {output6}"); // -22 Floor becomes 000000110